RobertAndion/Discord_Music_Bot/README.md

 https://pypi.org/project/python-dotenv/
 https://pypi.org/project/discord.py/
 https://github.com/Devoxin/Lavalink.py

+## General Setup
+You must place all of the files in the same directory in order for this to work.
+.setup will send you a message on how to configure the bot as long as you are the server admin.

+If you want to change the lavalink password you must change it in the application.yml and in both music.py and playlist.py on the commented lines where 'changeme123' is located.

+Important: You must also place your discord bot token in the .env file where prompted.

 ### Optional
 In order to use the new Reboot command you need to run the bot using tmux.